 Though there are undoubtedly exceptions, teenage mothers are more likely to face socioeconomic hardship.
 Often, this leads to a decreased likelihood that they complete a college degree than non-teenage mothers, subsequently leading them to face poverty.
 Statistically, children of teenage mothers are more likely to grow up in impoverished conditions, a dire challenge to them completing high school or college.
-For this indicator, teenage mothers are defined as a birth to a mother between 15-19 years old.
-This indicator is calculated as the number of births to 15-19 year old per 1,000 15-19 year old female residents.
+For this indicator, teenage mothers are defined as a birth to a mother under 18 years old.
+This indicator is calculated as the number of births to young mothers per 1,000 female teenagers.